nimbid/HTTP-Forward-Proxy/README.md

 ## Instructions
 The makefile will compile the source code into a file named 'webproxy'.
 Note that the makefile compiler and linker flags will need to be modified depending on where the OpenSSL library is installed on your computer.

-If compiling on Linux, you can remove the -I and -L directory-specifying flags from CFLAGS and LDFLAGS.
-Instead, in LDFLAGS, you will need to add `-lpthread`.
 ```
 make
 ```